 Samsung has announced its Unpacked event will take place on 9 August in New York, which is when we're expecting the company to announce the Note 9.

-And it really must be nearing release, since Samsung mobile CEO DJ Koh was spotted in mid-July using the device (below).
+And the Note 9 really must be nearing release, since Samsung mobile CEO DJ Koh was spotted in mid-July using the device (below).
 That's according to SamMobile, who zoomed into this photo to see the tweaked back camera module and fingerprint sensor placement, which lines up with various recent leaks.

 How much will the Samsung Galaxy Note 9 cost?